Johns Creek Elder Abuse Lawyer

 Nursing Home Neglect Attorney in Johns Creek, GA

 When loved ones, usually one or both aging parents, are unable to adequately care for themselves, families often decide that a nursing home or assisted living facility is the safest place for them.
 We expect the facility to provide our elderly loved ones the necessary medical care, meals, recreation, and other activities in a clean and safe environment.
-When those we trust to care for our elders exhibit neglectful or negligent behavior, and injury or death results, you need a skilled Johns Creek Nursing Home Neglect Lawyer to be a strong advocate in your corner.
+When those we trust to care for our elders exhibit neglectful or negligent behavior, and injury or wrongful death results, you need a skilled Johns Creek Elder Abuse Lawyer to be a strong advocate in your corner.

 However, when the facility and/or its staff is negligent and our loved one sustains an injury, we expect the facility to be held accountable.
 If you are suspicious that your parent was mistreated, our Johns Creek nursing home neglect lawyer can investigate and prosecute your claim.

 Nursing homes are regulated by federal and state laws.
 If the facility does not comply with regulations, it can be fined, lose its certification, and be subject to civil liability.
 In extreme cases where staff has assaulted residents or robbed them, criminal prosecution may be sought.

 Nursing home neglect takes several forms.
 The most common elder abuse signs are:

 Failure to Provide Basic Needs

 Residents are entitled to decent and adequate food, heat and air conditioning, clothing, and an opportunity for leisure or recreational activity.